smartcontractresearchforum/docs/en/project_research_improvement_proposal.md

 - How many hours per week?
 - Who is the owner?

-## Method
+## Detailed Method

-- Consider the type of project you’re proposing and its scope.
-The more complicated, the more detail we’d like to see.
+- Consider the type of project you're proposing and its scope.
+The more complicated, the more detail we'd like to see.
   - How does this project define success?
-  - How can we check whether it’s on the way there.
+  - How can we check whether it's on the way there.
 - How is the work done?
 - How will it interact with other processes?